BobBuildTool/bob/doc/manual/configuration.rst

 ``upload``
     Use this archive to upload artifacts.
 To actually upload to the archive the build must be performed with uploads enabled (``--upload``).
+``managed``
+    This archive is managed, meaning the files can be iterated and deleted.
+    This is required for the archive command to work.
 ``cache``
     Use this archive to cache downloaded artifacts from other archives.
 If a binary artifact was successfully downloaded from another archive it will